cognitedata/frontend-selflearning-guide/README.md

     ```

 ### Add needed dependencies
-Now its time to add dependencies that required to be used in this application:
+Now its time to add dependencies that are required for application:
 ```shell script
 # Cognite Javascript SDK
 npm install @cognite/sdk --save